NATO, Submarines and Looking Back on Tragedy

 And this big, clumsy, just like we see in Ukraine, Russian juggernaut comes in

-and they paid a had terrible morale like today.
+had terrible morale like today.

+They were poorly led like today.
 They didn't have the strategic objectives defined clearly.

 Do they want to absorb the country?
+And they had a brilliant guy opposing them, Mannerheim,

+much more capable than Zelensky.
 I'm not making fun of Zelensky, but he was great.

 And they fought November, December, January, February, March.

 And finally, the Soviets just poured a million men in and ground them down.
+And they had to sign an armistice.

-And of course, then they were very careful in World War II during the siege of Leningrad.
+And of course, then they were very careful in World War II.
+During the siege of Leningrad,

-They did not go into, they could have closed that circle by going in on that corridor into Russian land.
+they did not go into, they could have closed that circle by going in on that corridor into Russian land.
+And they had given their word to the Soviets.

-And they had given their word to the Soviets that they could fight with Germany, and they did, and they would oppose, but they would not take Finnish troops and put them in Soviet territory.
+they could fight with Germany, and they did, and they would oppose, but they would not take Finnish troops and put them in Soviet territory.
+So they fought their side.

-They supplied the Germans, and they flew a lot of Finnish piets, and they kept that shoulder around St.
+They supplied the Germans, and they flew a lot of Finnish pius, and they kept that shoulder around St. Petersburg, Leningrad, but they did not go in and annex.

 And then after the war,

 Stalin decided he did not want another winter war.
+So, yeah,

 they're very tough.

-And I just heard an address by the Finnish ambassador,
+I just heard an address by the Finnish ambassador,

 consul, soon to be, I guess, ambassador.

 They're very proud people, and they want to remind the world how tough they are.
+And

 because of their defensive mentalities,